dearkafka/checker/README.md

 checker path/to/config.ini
 ```

 Here, `path/to/config.ini` is the path to a configuration file that Checker uses to determine which website to scrape and how to send notifications.
-The configuration file should be in the INI format, with sections and keys defined as follows:
+The configuration file should be in the INI format, see [example](.config.ini); with sections and keys defined as follows:

 ```
 [Scraper]